ssc-dsai/ssc-tasking/README.md

-# AI-Powered Briefing & Document Analysis Platform
+# SSC Tasking - AI-Powered Briefing & Document Analysis Platform

 A modern web application that transforms document analysis and briefing generation using AI.
 Upload documents, chat with an AI assistant, and automatically generate executive briefings from your content.